Josh012006/PRODIGY_FS_05/README.md

 Thirdly, you run **npm run dev**

 ## Anyone can access this app
 I've hosted it on vercel but there is a slight problem with file management as I use fs module to manage images.
-But vercel only allow reading of files.
+But vercel only allows reading of files.
 I plan to solve it later by hosting the medias on AWS if possible.
 Here is the link: https://connexia.vercel.app/

 But you can see a demo of the app run locally on this linkedin post: https://www.linkedin.com/posts/josu%C3%A9-mongan-a7b6242b8_prodigyinfotech-internship-nextjs-activity-7231875985220997120-4Dwg?utm_source=share&utm_medium=member_desktop